 Provisional race route supplied for illustrative purposes only.
 Route amendments and updates may be made at the Race Director’s sole discretion. © Harvey Maps.

-The first climb takes you on a lung bursting ascent of Harrison Stickle.
+From the race start at the New Dungeon Ghyll Hotel, Great Langdale, the first climb takes you on a lung bursting ascent of Harrison Stickle.

-Taking in High Raise, follow techy sihgle track into the bottom of Stonethwaite before bending round into Seathwaite and the only Food Station on route (CP5).
+Taking in High Raise, you follow a technical single track into the bottom of Stonethwaite before bending round into Seathwaite and the only fully supplied Food Station on the route (CP5).

 A short sharp drop brings you to Windy Gap, the col between Great and Green Gable.
-Descend on scree, then weave your way around the waist of Great Gable on highlytechnical single-track – and don’t forget to look out for Napes Needle, first climbed in 1886 by William Hasket-Smith who did it solo and performed a handstand on the top just for fun!
+Here you have a scree descent before weaving your way around the waist of Great Gable on a very technical single-track.
+Don’t forget to look out for Napes Needle, first climbed in 1886 by William Hasket-Smith who did it solo and performed a handstand on the top just for fun!

-The route is fully marked and flagged, and no navigational experience is required to follow the route, but is required as part of the race rules and regulations.
+The route is fully marked and flagged, and whilst no navigational experience is required to follow the route, we highly recommend it as part of the race rules and regulations.

-In certain extreme conditions, a reduced Bad Weather Route may be used - this is shown in green on the map above.
-Designed with the safety of competitors and the race team in mind.
+In cases of certain extreme conditions, we may have to enforce a reduced Bad Weather Route (shown in green on the map above), designed with the safety of competitors and the race team in mind.